-Erected 2002 by Jefferson County Historical Society; West Virginia Division of Archives and History.
+Erected 1982 by West Virginia Department of Culture and History.

 Location.
-39° 18.232′ N, 77° 55.361′ W. Marker is in Aldridge, West Virginia, in Jefferson County.
-Marker is at the intersection of Middleway Pike (West Virginia Route 51) and Earle Road, on the right when traveling east on Middleway Pike.
+39° 18.232′ N, 77° 55.371′ W. Marker is in Aldridge, West Virginia, in Jefferson County.
+Marker is at the intersection of Middleway Pike (West Virginia Route 51) and Earle Road on Middleway Pike.
 Touch for map.
 Marker is at or near this postal address: 8168 Middleway Pike, Charles Town WV 25414, United States of America.
 Touch for directions.